Godot Tips and Best Practice

 When I started using Godot Engine, I ordered my project folder in a very specific way.
 All the scripts I put into a “scripts” folder.
 Every scene I put into a “scenes” folder.
 All of the materials I put into a “materials” folder, and so on and so forth.
 While this worked well enough in the beginning, I soon realized, that it was getting more and more complicated to navigate through the whole “scripts” folder in order to find that one specific script I was searching for.

-So I quickly began to restructure my project folders.
+So I quickly began restructuring my project folders.
 The best way for me to this date is to order my folder in a way so that every object has its folder (check screenshot).
 I then put everything associated with this object into its folder.
 This way I could always find what I searched for.
 Even in bigger projects.
 Godot itself also helps with this structure, since it has different symbols for different resource types.
 So you immediately can identify the script, or the scene or the material in the folder.

 Make and use themes

 One can not make a post about Godot tips and best practice, and not mention themes.
 Themes are a very powerful way to change the look of your game.
-In fact, the whole Godot Engine itself uses a theme to present you its Editor.

 You can use it to make Control Nodes (so your GUI) look in a specific way.
 Define your theme and use it for your whole UI.
 To make a theme, just go to any Control Node and create a new theme (check screenshot).
 Save this theme and you can use it for all your other nodes.